Making The Decision To Divorce

 After the original petition for divorce is filed and before you go to court, you will have to make your way through the discovery process.
 Please understand that discovery only takes place if the divorce is being contested or you and your spouse are unable to come to a meeting of the mind during settlement negotiations.

 If you have been unable to treat each other with respect and honesty there is no better time to begin than during the discovery process.
 This is the phase of your divorce that will cost you the most financially and emotionally.
-So, to save money and the stress generated by a long drawn out battle show all the integrity you can during this phase of the divorce process.
+So, to save money and the stress generated by a long drawn out battle, show all the integrity you can during this phase of the divorce process.

 Dividing Marital Property

-Once you’ve handed over proof of income, proof of debt and proof of all owned and acquired during the marriage you will begin the process of dividing property.
+Once you’ve handed over proof of income, proof of debt and proof of all owned and acquired during the marriage, you will begin the process of dividing property.
 As you may already know, property is classified as either marital or non-marital property.
 How property is divided depends on the state you reside in.
 Most states divide property equitably but that are some states that are community property states.

 Things that are taken into consideration are whether the property was obtained before the marriage or during the marriage and whether the property was given as an inheritance or a gift to one of the spouses.
 If spousal support or division of retirement benefits is an issue you will also need to take into consideration the future earning potential of each spouse, any tax consequences and of course whether or not there was a prenuptial agreement.

 It is that 5% that tend to go back to court repeatedly.
-At times over frivolous issues that could be solved if both parties would make the choice to respond to the situation in a rational manner.
+At times over frivolous issues that can be solved if both parties would make the choice to respond to the situation in a rational manner.
 It has been my experience when working with clients that the underlying issue with people who are continually going back to court is the need to get even with their ex-spouse.

 There is either the spouse who refuses to follow through on an agreement in an attempt to get back at their ex-spouse or the spouse who withholds child visitation in an attempt to get back at an ex-spouse.
 They use the Family Court System to keep from having to deal with each other and to keep from having to accept responsibility for the role they play in the ongoing conflict with their ex-spouse.